SimonMaracine/WhatsApp-chat-reader/README.md

 in the chat.

 If WhatsApp changes the format of the chat file it gives you, then this program will no longer work.
-It works as of December 2020.
+It works as of ~December 2020~ March 2023.
 It may no longer work in the future, if WhatsApp makes changes.

 The program will not work correctly and will display incorrect information, if the name of the participants in the chat contain the ":" (colon) character.
 It's simply an unsolvable problem.